 The perfect way to approach this walk is to carry a tent, check the weather each day and walk as far or as little as feels comfortable, but there are plenty of other options if, like me, you’re not a keen camper.

-- What to expect on this walk
+- What to expect on the walk

 - Map of the path and its location in France

-- My suggested itinerary, including tips for sightseeing
+- My suggested itinerary, including tips for sightseeing and market days

 - Practical tips for walking safely and considerately